bjlkeng/bjlkeng.github.io/source/posts/hypothesis-testing.rst

 non-parametric model that estimates a probability distribution because the data determines the shape of the histogram.

-Another example would be a k-nearest neighbor algorithm that can classify a new observation solely based on its k-nearest neighbors from training data.
-The surface defined by the classification function is not pre-defined rather it is determined soley by the training data (and hyper parameter :math:`k`).
+Another example would be a k-nearest neighbour algorithm that can classify a new observation solely based on its k-nearest neighbours from training data.
+The surface defined by the classification function is not pre-defined rather it is determined solely by the training data (and hyper parameter :math:`k`).
 You can contrast this with a logistic regression as a classifier, which has a rigid structure regardless of how well the data matches.

-Although, it sounds appealing to let the "data define the model", non-parameteric data typically requires a much larger sample size to draw a similar conclusion compared to parametric methods.
+Although, it sounds appealing to let the "data define the model", non-parametric data typically requires a much larger sample size to draw a similar conclusion compared to parametric methods.
 This makes sense intuitively since parametric methods have the advantage of having the extra model assumptions, so making conclusions should be easier all else being equal.